adityade8k/PlayfulNYC_Team3/README.md

 - If desktop WebSocket works but headset does not:
   - verify headset URL is exactly `http://<computer-ip>:2026`
   - verify the browser flag entry matches the exact origin
-  - confirm no VPN or network isolation is blocking LAN peer traffic.
+  - confirm no VPN or network isolation is blocking LAN peer traffic
+  - check browser console on headset for blocked mixed-content or cert errors